 Of all the holidays we celebrate each year, Christmas is my favorite one, and I love to decorate my house from top to bottom, spoil my family with gifts, and bake up a storm.
-Though I normally reserve most of my baking for our Umbrian farmhouse guests, at Christmas I bake at least a dozen types of cookies that I share with family and friends, some family favorite sweetbreads, and many other holiday treats.
+Though I usually reserve most of my baking for our Umbrian farmhouse guests, at Christmas, I bake at least a dozen types of cookies that I share with family and friends, some favorite family sweetbreads, and many other holiday treats.
 I love having my family home for the holidays, and since we all love to cook, my kitchen is always the busiest room in the house.
-When my family is together, meals are often an important topic of conversation, and we are usually planning our next meal before our last one has been completed, particularly over the holidays when we tend to indulge a little more than usual.
-We celebrate Christmas with many traditional Italian foods that my husband enjoyed growing up in a family that blended both Calabrian and Roman regional specialties, and I never grow tired of preparing these special dishes.
-For my family, Christmas just wouldn’t be the same without these family favorites and I am sure many of you have traditional holiday recipes as well.
+When my family is together, meals are often an essential topic of conversation.
+We are usually planning our next meal before our last one has been completed, particularly over the holidays when we indulge a little more than usual.
+We celebrate Christmas with many traditional Italian foods that my husband enjoyed growing up in a family that blended both Calabrian and Roman regional specialties.
+I never grew tired of preparing these unique dishes.
+For my family, Christmas just wouldn’t be the same without these family favorites, and I am sure many of you have traditional holiday recipes as well.

 An Italian Christmas revolves around faith, family and an abundance of food.
 Throughout the holiday season, food plays an integral part in the celebration.
 Women spend days, sometimes weeks preparing their family’s favorite recipes that have often been handed down for generations.
 Every region, city, and country town have their own ritual foods for the Christmas season that are prepared in great quantity to be shared with family and friends.